woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 Then the prediction and update steps repeat themselves in a loop.

 A standard Kalman filter can only handle linear equations.
-Both the extended Kalman filter and the unscented Kalman filter allow you to use non-linear equations; the difference between EKF and UKF is how they handle non-linear equations.
+Both the extended Kalman filter and the unscented Kalman filter allow you to use non-linear equations.
+The difference between EKF and UKF is how they handle non-linear equations.
 But the basics are the same: initialize, predict, update.

 To measure how well the Unscented Kalman filter performs, the root mean squared error comparing the Kalman filter results with the provided ground truth will  be calculated afterwards.
 The simulator provides the ground truth state of the object to be tracked and displays the calculated root mean squared error (RMSE).